 Obesity has been identified by the U.S. Surgeon General as the fastest growing cause of disease and death in the United States.
-Currently, the Centers for Disease Control and Prevention (CDC) estimates that 33.8% of U.S. adults are obese, having a Body Mass Index (BMI) of 30 or higher.
+Currently, the Centers for Disease Control and Prevention (CDC) estimates that 35.7% of U.S. adults are obese, having a Body Mass Index (BMI) of 30 or higher.
 BMI is calculated by dividing a person's weight in kilograms by the square of their height in meters.
 It is estimated that by 2015, over 40% of American adults could be obese.
-According to data from the U.S. Department of Health and Human Services, almost 80% of adults with a BMI above 30 have an obesity-related disease or disorder, also called a co-morbidity, and almost 40% have two or more of these co-morbidities.
-According to The Obesity Society (formerly the North American Association for the Study of Obesity) and the CDC, obesity is associated with many significant weight-related co-morbidities including Type 2 diabetes, high blood-pressure, sleep apnea, certain cancers, high cholesterol, coronary artery disease, osteoarthritis and stroke.
+According to data from the U.S. Department of Health and Human Services, almost 80% of adults with a BMI above 30 have an obesity-related disease or disorder, also called a comorbidity, and almost 40% have two or more of these comorbidities.
+According to The Obesity Society (formerly the North American Association for the Study of Obesity) and the CDC, obesity is associated with many significant weight-related comorbidities including Type 2 diabetes, high blood-pressure, sleep apnea, certain cancers, high cholesterol, coronary artery disease, osteoarthritis and stroke.
 In addition, a number of disorders involving the central nervous system may be complicated by obesity, such as anxiety, bipolar disorder, agoraphobia, depression and insomnia.

-In 2008, medical costs associated with obesity were estimated at \$147 billion; the medical costs paid by third-party payors for people who are obese were \$1,429 higher than those of normal weight.
+Currently, medical costs associated with obesity in the U.S. were estimated to be up to \$210 billion annually; the medical costs paid by third-party payors for people who are obese were \$1,429 higher per year than those of normal weight.